vircadia/vircadia-native-core/BUILD_ANDROID.md

 This will create the `lib` and `include` folders inside `ANDROID_LIB_DIR/soxr` that FindSoxr will look for.

 ####Oculus Mobile SDK

+The Oculus Mobile SDK is optional, for Gear VR support.
+It is not required to compile gvr-interface.

 Download the [Oculus Mobile SDK](https://developer.oculus.com/downloads/#sdk=mobile) and extract the archive inside your `ANDROID_LIB_DIR` folder.
 Rename the extracted folder to `libovr`.